google-deepmind/launchpad/README.md

 [![PyPI version](https://badge.fury.io/py/dm-launchpad.svg)](https://badge.fury.io/py/dm-launchpad)

-Launchpad is a library that simplifies writing distributed programs by seamlessly launching them on variety of different platforms.
+Launchpad is a library that simplifies writing distributed programs by seamlessly launching them on a variety of different platforms.
 Switching between local and distributed execution requries only a flag change.

 Launchpad introduces a programming model that represents a distributed system